 0.25 marks for each wrong answer |

-The eligibility criteria for CLAT 2023 are primarily based on two factors:
+The eligibility criteria for are primarily based on two factors:

-CLAT 2022 Educational Qualification: Any candidate who has completed 10+2 or equivalent examination is eligible to apply for CLAT 2023 test.
+Any candidate who has completed 10+2 or equivalent examination is eligible to apply for CLAT 2024 test.

 Minimum marks required for different categories are listed below:

-Note: Candidates appearing for their Class 12th examination in March/ April 2023 are also eligible for CLAT 2023 test.
+Note: Candidates appearing for their Class 12th examination in March/ April 2024 are also eligible for the test.
 Such candidates need to give evidence of passing their Class 12th exam at the time of admission.
 Candidates who fail to fulfill this will lose their right to admission through the CLAT exam.
-CLAT 2022 Age Limit: There is no upper age limit to apply for CLAT 2023 test.

-Candidates seeking admission to undergraduate law courses offered by the participating NLUs can now fill out the application form for CLAT 2023 on the official CLAT website.
+Candidates seeking admission to undergraduate law courses offered by the participating NLUs can now fill out the application form for CLAT 2024 on the official Consortium website.

 The steps to apply are as follows: